List of iCarly characters: Minor characters

-Officer Carl (Christopher Michael) is a police officer that appeared in "iWant More Viewers" and "iMove Out".
+Officer Carl (Christopher Michael) is a police officer who appeared in "iWant More Viewers" and "iMove Out".
 He is shown to harbor ill will towards Spencer due to a mishap where a sign he created for iCarly short-circuited and read the phrase "Pee on Carl".

 Aspartamay (Jack Black) is Spencer's online video game rival in "iStart a Fan War".
 He and Spencer come face-to-face at Webicon.

 Pam Puckett (Jane Lynch) is the mother of Sam Puckett and her sister Melanie.
 Pam appears only in "iSam's Mom" and "iShock America P1.
-She was frequently mentioned throughout the first three seasons, but had never been seen in person.
+She was frequently mentioned by Sam throughout the first three seasons, but had never been seen in person.

 Krustacia (Irina Voronina) is Spencer's date in the episode "iSell Penny Tees".
 She is a foreign woman from Uzbekistan.
 She speaks no English, so Spencer has to use hand motions to communicate with her.

 Gordon Birch (J. D. Walsh) and Jodi Flooger (Rakefet Abergel) are a couple from Milwaukee, Wisconsin, who only appear in the episode "iDo".
 The iCarly gang helps the couple with Gordon's proposal and their wedding.

 Jeb Birch (Joe Dietl) is the brother of Gordon Birch.
 He feels angry and jealous towards Freddie.
 This is due to Gordon choosing Freddie as his best man for his wedding instead of him.

 Harper (Leon Thomas III) is the leader of the band that played in "iCarly Saves TV".
 He played the piano on the TV show and sang a song on guitar on the webshow.

 Greg Horvath (Kevin Symons) is the CEO of the DAKA Shoe Company (also mentioned in Drake & Josh) in "iPromote Techfoots".

-Mr. Galini was the Italian owner of Galini's Pie Shop, featured in "iPie" who died off-screen at the age of 97.
-His absence at the Pie Shop and its impending closure prompts Carly, Sam, Freddie and Spencer to find the recipe for his various pies which turns out to be literally in his computer in the form of hand-written notes.

-Mario (Jim Pirri) is an Italian immigrant friend of Mr. Galini who works at Galini's pie shop.
+Mario (Jim Pirri) is an Italian immigrant who works at Galini's pie shop.
 His only appearance was in "iPie".

 Trudy Galini (Wendy Haines) is the granddaughter of Mr. Galini, seen in the episode "iPie".
 She is very awkward, weird, and seems to lead a depressing life.
 Trudy has a major crush on Spencer.
 The iCarly gang wants Spencer to go on a date with her because they believe that she knows the secret recipe to Mr. Galini's pie.

 Shelby Marx (Victoria Justice) appears only in "iFight Shelby Marx".
 She is the youngest champion in the CFC and becomes a friend of Carly, Sam and Freddie.
+She challenges Carly to a friendly exhibition boxing match, but is tricked by Nevel into going hard on her.